But this time I was wondering, if there are many operators, that use much more than 5 watts.

 200 mW in 15% of all spots and 500 mW in 16% of all spots.

 It's good to see that only a few operators use 10 W to 1000 W. (See also "one kW")

 Not all spots that show up in the database with 1000 W, are actually made with 1000 W.

 In the past I have seen WSPR spots from an operator that used a homebrew QRP rig, that he proudly showed on QRZ.
-The setting in WSPR was wrong.
+But the setting in his WSPR program was wrong.
 He discovered the mistake.

-Later spots showed a power of 2 watts in stead of 1000 watts. hi.
+Later the spots showed a power of 2 watts in stead of 1000 watts. hi.